willWallace-RIT/noizunet_ranker/README.md

 # noizunet_ranker

+((like all iterative concepts on github, public does not mean complete))

 Find and rank common derez chunks for noise seed searching

 Here’s a clean GitHub-ready README.md for your project.